gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

         end record;
      end Constructor;

-In this example the extended return statement construct is used to build in place the returned object whose components are initialized by means of a limited aggregate.
-Any further action associated with the constructor can be placed inside the construct.
+In this example, we use the extended return statement construct to build in place the returned object whose components are initialized by means of a limited aggregate.
+We could also place any further action associated with the constructor inside the construct.

 .. _Interfacing_with_C++_at_the_Class_Level:

 Interfacing with C++ at the Class Level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this section we demonstrate the GNAT features for interfacing with C++ by means of an example making use of Ada 2005 abstract interface types.
-This example consists of a classification of animals; classes have been used to model our main classification of animals, and interfaces provide support for the management of secondary classifications.
-We first demonstrate a case in which the types and constructors are defined on the C++ side and imported from the Ada side, and latter the reverse case.
+In this section, we demonstrate the GNAT features for interfacing with C++ by means of an example making use of Ada 2005 abstract interface types.
+This example consists of a classification of animals; classes have been used to model our main classification of animals and interfaces provide support for the management of secondary classifications.
+We first demonstrate a case in which the types and constructors are defined on the C++ side and imported from the Ada side and then the reverse case.

-The root of our derivation will be the ``Animal`` class, with a single private attribute (the ``Age`` of the animal), a constructor, and two public primitives to set and get the value of this attribute.
+The root of our derivation is the ``Animal`` class, with a single private attribute (the ``Age`` of the animal), a constructor, and two public primitives to set and get the value of this attribute.